samplemaker/freefem_matlab_octave_plot/README.md

-# How to plot FreeFem++ Simulations in Matlab and Octave
+# How to plot FreeFem++ Simulations in Matlab&copy; and Octave

-Once you have successfully simulated a PDE problem using FreeFem++ you may want to have a look at your simulation results from within Matlab&copy; or Octave. `ffmatlib` provides some useful commands in order to load FreeFem++ meshes and simulation data and to call the underlying Matlab/Octave plot routines like `contour()`, `quiver()` as well as `patch()`.
+Once you have successfully simulated a PDE problem using FreeFem++ you may want to have a look at the simulation results from within Matlab or Octave. `ffmatlib` provides useful commands in order to load FreeFem++ meshes and simulation data and to call the underlying Matlab/Octave plot routines like `contour()`, `quiver()` as well as `patch()`.

 ![](https://raw.githubusercontent.com/samplemaker/freefem_matlab_octave_plot/public/screenshots/cap_3d_gouraud.png)

 ## Getting started

-  * Click on the button `Clone or download` (see above) and then on the button `Download ZIP`
+  * Click on the button `Clone or download` (above) and then on the button `Download ZIP`
   * Unzip and change to the directory `demos` and run all FreeFem++ *.epd scripts to create simulation data for plotting
   * Run the matlab `*.m` demo files with Matlab or Octave